 At Reynolds and Reynolds you can become a Remote Call Analyst.
 All you have to do is listen to recorded phone calls between clients and customers and evaluate them based on preset criteria.

 Similar to Reynolds and Reynolds, you can get paid to review calls with Humanatic.
 After you listen to a call you answer a question and get paid.
 Payments are made once a week via PayPal.

-With Virtual Bee you can get paid to key (data entry) short snippets of information.
+With The Smart Crowd (formerly Virtual Bee) you can get paid to key (data entry) short snippets of information.
 You are paid per keystroke.
 You’ll have to log in and check to see if work is available.
 When it is, you can key as much (or as little) as you’d like!

 51. Slice The Pie